Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 ## Literals

-The interpretation of literals, such as `pl.lit(3)`, differs a bit between Polars and SQL.
-In Polars, `lit(3)` means "a single row with the value of 3", whereas in SQL it would mean "repeat the value 3 row every row in this table".
+The interpretation of literals, such as `pl.lit(1)`, differs a bit between Polars and SQL.
+In Polars, `lit(1)` means "a single row with the value of 1", whereas in SQL it would mean "repeat the value 1 for every row in this table".
 We can see an example of the consequence of this difference in the following example.

 ```py
 >>> df